ControlCplusControlV/Golem-Image-Classifier/README.md

 - Another task is then sent with more validation images and training images, once recieved the neural net then trains on those images and returns "Model Training Success" once complete.
 - Finally, the test image is sent again to verify that the neural net is working, and was trained properly

+The demo is primarly there to showcase how to incorporate the requestor as a subprocess module, I chose this approach for ease into existing neural net implementations, as its similar to using another library, but with an added daemon process.

 ## Requestor

 The requestor script requires 2 things upon initialization, a dataset archive in .tar.gz format with a similar format to the one shown in /services/dataset ,and a list of class names.

 Example - requestor.py -d dataset -c dog monkey cat cow

 It then prompts the user for input on which task they would like to execute.
+Tasks are single strings with arguments seperated by a space.
+The 2 types of tasks the requestor responds to are "predict" or "train".

 ### Predict

 __Required Args__

 - a .jpg file in the same directory as the requestor script

+Returns a labal inside of stdout.

 Example - "predict test1.jpg"